caseycling/pytest-bdd-appium-demo/README.md

 **1. Mobile Web Driver**

-The mobile_web_driver fixture is responsible for setting up the WebDriver session for running mobile web tests.
+The mobile_web_driver fixture sets up the WebDriver session for running mobile web tests.
 It uses Selenium's webdriver.Remote to interact with a mobile web browser hosted on Sauce Labs.

 **2. Android RDC Driver**